devarshishah3/CiscoLive-Terraform-ACI-workshop/Terraform Workshop Guide.md

 VRF is a child object of a tenant.
 You will have to pass the tenant's (parents) DN (Distinguished Name)

+With vi:

+	vi main.tf

 Continue editing <em>main.tf</em>

 	resource "aci_vrf" "vrf1" {
   		tenant_dn = "${aci_tenant.terraform_ten.id}"
   		name      = "vrf-{usernumber}"#input your usernumber
 	}
+To Save and close the file:
+press ESC

+	:wq
 On the console

 	terraform plan -parallelism=1